This post may contain affiliate links. Please read our privacy policy.

 - Heat the oil in a wok, and add the garlic and shrimp.
 Stir fry for 2 minutes, until they shrimp are mostly pink on the outside.

-- Add the hoisin sauce, oyster sauce, and orange juice, toss the shrimp until they are well coated with the sauce and cooked through, about 4 minutes.
+- Add the hoisin sauce, oyster sauce, and orange juice, and toss the shrimp until they are well coated with the sauce and cooked through, about 4 minutes.
 Serve hot, with the rice.

 Notes